Kevin Lilliana: Miss International 2017

 As the winner of Puteri Indonesia Lingkungan 2017, Lilliana represented Indonesia at Miss International 2017, held in the Tokyo Dome City Hall in Tokyo, Japan on November 14, 2017, and was crowned at the end of the competition by her predecessor, Miss International 2016 Kylie Verzosa from the Philippines.

 In addition to winning the crown, she also won the Miss Best Dresser special award.
 She wore a national costume called "Mbok Jamu Gendong and the Ancient Secret Potion" inspired by Indonesia's traditional herbal-medicine Jamu.
 Her achievement also marked Indonesia's first win at one of the famed Big Four international beauty pageants.

 During the final round of speech portion of the pageant, each finalist were given a chance to express their plans if crowned Miss International and share their personal advocacies.
 Lilliana's speech read:

 Bhinneka Tunggal Ika, Indonesia's national motto that means 'Unity in Diversity'.
 Indonesia is one of the few countries that has such a diversity of cultures, languages and beliefs.
 That is why I am a big believer in unity in diversity.
 This world is a beautiful place because of its wide variety, not similarities, and if I become Miss International I will spread these positive values and spread the culture of accepting and respecting differences, because I know that every country has their own cultures, character and identities.
 Therefore, let's create a perfect solution by learning, understand and appreciating each other.

 On November 9, 2018, she crowned her successor Mariem Velazco from Venezuela as Miss International 2018 in Tokyo, Japan.
-She finished her reign at 11 months, 3 weeks, and 5 days.